Why Is My Puppy Or Kitten A Runt?

 When you are dealing with purebred dogs and cats, I believe that genetic problems underlie the majority of babies we see with stunted growth.
 When the infant is the product of a cross or feral mating, I believe that non-genetic, intrauterine, nurturing and psychological issues in the mother outnumber genetic causes.
 Others do not agree.
 But most of the genetic diseases pet owners and veterinarians see only occur when both of the pair of genes that control a particular process are defective (a recessive trait ).
-For many genetic problems, the chances of that happening are much greater in dogs or cats that are related – the closer the relation, the greater the risk.
+For many genetic problems, the chances of that happening are much greater in dogs and cats that are too closely related – the closer the relation, the greater the risk.
 For a few, they are not because the tendency is a dominant trait. (read here)

 In genetics there are as many opportunities for things to go wrong as go right.
-Most genetic pet problems that veterinarians encounter require that both the dam and the stud carry a defective gene (a recessive carrier); although a few require only one defective gene (a dominant trait ). (ref) Some cases of kidney inflammation and portosystemic shunts are dominant traits that require only one defective gene. (ref1, ref2) Other birth defects require defective genes at multiple locations (polygenetic).
+Most genetic pet problems that veterinarians encounter require that both the dam and the stud carry a defective gene (a recessive carrier); although a few require only one defective gene (a dominant trait ). (read here) Some cases of kidney inflammation and portosystemic shunts are dominant traits that require only one defective gene. (read here) Other birth defects require defective genes at multiple locations (polygenetic).

 Specific Breed Genetics

 As I already mentioned, many have noticed that dog and cat breeds that originated from only a few individuals are much more subject to producing runts, stillbirths and offspring with genetic defects.
-The more original founding individuals ( “ the founder effect “) that contribute to a breed, the wider the selection of genes in that bred and the less the chance that two paired bad ones (alleles) will wind up in any offspring.
+The more original founding individuals ( “the founder effect “) that contribute to a breed, the wider the selection of genes in that bred and the less the chance that two paired bad ones (alleles) will wind up in any offspring.
 And as I also mentioned, if even one of the pair is good, the puppy or kitten is usually free of the problem or suffers from it to a considerably lesser extent.
 Another way to describe it is that these are often recessive traits.
 Some recessive traits are harmless, some are not. (read here) That means that the baby will appear and grow normally if even one of the two-gene set is normal.
 The smaller the gene pool, the greater the odds of the infant coming up with two of those defective genes.
 Other genetic diseases only occur when genes at more than one pair are defective.
-Those are called polygenetic traits or diseases. (ref)
+Those are called polygenetic traits or diseases.

 Runts With Defects In Their Heart – Or Other Places In Their Circulatory System That Cause Blood Flow Problems